Degaga-Emiru/currency-app/README.md

 🌍 Add multi-language support

-🔐 Save user preferences with local storage or authentication
+🔐 Save user preferences with local storage or authentication for future it is updated and connected with backend server

 📃 License
 This project is licensed under the MIT License.